Nursing Schools in Kentucky

 The full-time teacher rate is 82%.
 This school boasts a lower than average student loan default rate of 1.90%.

-This private institution charges an average net price of $24,568.
+Grads earn an average early-career salary of $42,200 after earning their degree at this institution.
+15 to 1 is the student to faculty ratio.
 The student loan default rate of 8.00% is a good sign that graduates can afford their loan payments.
-The full-time teacher rate is 47%.

 It takes the average student 4.93 years to graduate.
 Students who attend this public school pay an average net price of $13,845.
 16 to 1 is the student to faculty ratio.